Taylor Walls Preview, Player Props: Rays vs. Mariners

-Taylor Walls returns to action for the Tampa Bay Rays versus Luis Castillo and the Seattle MarinersSeptember 7 at 6:40 PM ET.
+On Friday, Taylor Walls (.290 slugging percentage in past 10 games, with zero homers) and the Tampa Bay Rays face the Seattle Mariners, whose starting pitcher will be George Kirby.
+First pitch is at 6:40 PM ET.

-In his most recent action (on September 3 against the Guardians) he went 2-for-4 with an RBI.
+He had a hitless showing in his last game (0-for-3) against the Mariners.

 Taylor Walls Game Info & Props vs. the Mariners